rbergm/PostBOUND/docs/source/10minutes.rst

     If you are only concerned with cardinality estimation, it is best to implement the :class:`CardinalityGenerator <postbound.CardinalityGenerator>` instead of the
     :class:`CardinalityEstimator <postbound.CardinalityEstimator>`.
-    The reasoning is explained in the the :ref:`Cookbook <cardinality-estimation>`.
+    The reasoning is explained in the the :ref:`Cookbook <cookbook-cardinality-estimation>`.

 The :class:`MultiStageOptimizationPipeline <postbound.MultiStageOptimizationPipeline>` performs the query optimization in multiple sequential steps.